laravel/docs/helpers.md

 <a name="method-default-locale"></a>
 #### `Number::defaultLocale()` {.collection-method}

-The `Number::defaultLocale` method returns the default number locale for your application:
+The `Number::defaultLocale` method returns the default locale being used by the `Number` class:

     use Illuminate\Support\Number;